TRIBE v2: Neural Prediction Workstation

 What is it?

-The prediction pipeline uses state-of-the-art multimodal encoders: LLaMA for language, CLIP for vision, and Wav2Vec for audio.
+The prediction pipeline uses multimodal encoders: LLaMA for language, CLIP for vision, and Wav2Vec for audio.
 A Rust backend handles model weights and inference via the tribe-downloader module, while a Three.js frontend renders the brain geometry (loaded from a compressed .obj.gz mesh) with per-region color overlays driven by live predictions.

 Features